 - Has resided and worked speaking English in an English-speaking country for not less than two years prior to the date of application;

-- Has successfully been an exchange student at UConn School of Law and seeks admission through the UConn Law Exchange to LL.M.
-Transfer Program;
+- Has successfully been a non-degree at UConn School of Law and seeks advanced standing in an LLM or Executive LLM program (see also Exchange to LL.M.
+Transfer Program);

 - Has completed an intensive English language course at UCAELI and received the accompanying certificate of English proficiency from UCAELI; or